ivri/DiffVec/README.md

 # DiffVec

-The dataset for evaluating of verctor differences.
+The dataset for evaluating of vector differences.

 ## Take and Took, Gaggle and Goose, Book and Read: Evaluating the Utility of Vector Differences for Lexical Relation Learning
 Ekaterina Vylomova, Laura Rimell, Trevor Cohn, and Timothy Baldwin